freenas/freenas-docs/userguide/storage.rst

 * :ref:`Snapshots`: manage local snapshots.

-* :ref:`VMware-Snapshot`: coordinate OpenZFS snapshots with a VMware datastore.
+* :ref:`VMware-Snapshots`: coordinate OpenZFS snapshots with a VMware datastore.

+* :ref:`Disks:`: view and manage disk options.

+* :ref:`Import Disk`: import a **single** disk that has been formatted with the UFS, NTFS, MSDOS, or EXT2 filesystem.

 #ifdef truenas